jamestsayre/jamestsayre.github.io/README.md

-# jamestsayre.github.io
+# James Sayre
-Diving into data
+Diving into data!